GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The only way to learn a new programming language is by writing programs in it.
+> ### Unix is simple.
+It just takes a genius to understand its simplicity.
 >
 > ~ *Dennis Ritchie*